Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

 There are several different ways to define the crown diameter (m), i.e., it may be the smallest enclosing circle, or the average between the major and minor axes of an enclosing ellipse.
 Some authors find the two longest perpendicular distances from the center line to the convex hull, compute their average and double it to approximate the diameter~\citep{Jan2017May43D,Chen2021Jan21Individual}.
 Others use the height and width of an axis-aligned bounding box~\citep{Sun2022Jun14Individual} or the mean radius of a circular ring that encloses the crown boundary (called a ``donut'')~\cite{Zhang2015Jun16Individual}.
 Here we simply project the crown points (live branches and dead branches) to the $(x,y)$-plane and find their smallest enclosing circle with Welzl's algorithm~\citep{Welzl19912005JunSmallest}.
 The diameter of this enclosing circle is our estimated crown diameter (Figure~\ref{fig:workflow}).

+Compared to the 2D crown diameter, crown volume more accurately describes the effective size of the tree's canopy, essential to assess photosynthesis potential and vitality.
+It enables the derivation of important ecological variables (e.g., growth) predictive of forest health and functionality.
 To calculate the crown volume (m$^3$), we find all crown points belonging to the same individual tree and filter them with HDBSCAN as described above for the height estimation to discard isolated protrusions.
-For the dominant cluster we then calculate the 3D convex hull, i.e., the smallest convex polyhedron containing all points.
+For the dominant cluster we then calculate the 3D convex hull, i.e., the smallest convex polyhedron containing all points, as a simple and robust approximation of the volume, valid across varying point densities.
 The volume of that polyhedron is our estimate of the crown volume.
 We compute two variants, one that includes live and dead branches and one that includes only live branches, where the latter is a more accurate description of the volume of the photosynthetic component of the tree and thus useful for its downstream use in modelling tree biophysical attributes such as tree volume and tree growth.

 Traditional, manual field measurements of DBH (cm) are done with steel calipers.
 Often it is measured along two perpendicular directions and the two values are averaged~\citep{Liang2018Jul24International}.
 The breast height is usually set to 1.3$\,$m above ground.
 For automatic measurements of DBH based on the segmented point cloud, we follow the standard approach: find all stem points within a given height range around the breast height, project them onto the $(x,y)$-plane, and fit a circle to them (Figure~\ref{fig:workflow}).
 Specifically, we use a default height interval of $\pm$0.5$\,$m around the breast height, but increase that interval if necessary to ensure that at least 10 points are found.
 Additionally, we filter the projected 2D stem points with HDBSCAN clustering to remove isolated points due to stem segmentation errors.
 For additional robustness, the circle fit to the remaining points is performed with the RANSAC method~\citep{Fischler1981Random}.
 The circle diameter corresponds to the DBH, and the circle center determines the location of the tree, according to its definition as the stem center at breast height~\citep{Liang2018Jul24International}.